 This dangerous imperialist-cum-anti-suffragist Flora Shaw/Lady Lugard imperiled women’s suffrage not by flaunting her viewpoint – in fact, the anti-suffragist campaign might never have occurred to her as a worthy diversion.
 However, her unwavering dedication to bolster the British Empire was so successful that the inherent anti-suffragist aspect of her ideology was approved of by many along with her other codes of conduct.
 In other words, this female imperialist readily put the suffrage cause into danger in an almost sidelining manner.
 This reminds us again of the difficulties faced by the fighters for women’s suffrage and the fragility of feminism in its early stage as well as nowadays.
 Above all, it warns us against the insidious nature of the imperial ideology which jeopardises equalities of all kinds.

-Bush, Julia, Women Against the Vote: Female Anti-Suffragism in Britain (Oxford: Oxford University, 2007)
+Bush, Julia, Women Against the Vote: Female Anti-Suffragism in Britain (Oxford: Oxford University Press, 2007)

 Cahalan, Peter, Belgian Refugee Relief in England during the Great War (New York and London: Garland Publishing, 1982)